ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 overflow?
 How would such interfaces integrate with C++ versions of libraries like LAPACK?
 We are not experts on fixed-point arithmetic;
 for us, these are all open questions.

+## Summary

+We started with a BLAS library, wrapped it in a C++ interface, and gradually adapted the interface for a better fit to C++ idioms.
+Without much effort, this development process fixed some serious performance and correctness issues that can arise when calling the BLAS from C++.
+Our paper D1673R0 proposes a linear algebra library for the C++ Standard that takes this approach.
+Even if such a library never enters the Standard, we think this style of interface is useful.

 ## Acknowledgments